-In addition to being able to create your workouts (or go "digital" with your trainer) from Garmin Connect, you have access to different workout plans with very different goals.
-You can schedule any of them and add them to your clock calendar.
+In addition to poder create your workouts (or pass to "digital" those that your coach puts you) from Garmin Connect you have access to different training plans with very different objectives.
+You can program any of them and add them to the calendar of the watch.

-Once you have your training prepared and synchronized with the clock, you can select it from the "Training" menu.
-Here you can find two submenus: "My training sessions" where you will have the generic training sessions and "Training calendar" which will be the ones you have added on a specific date.
+Once you have your workout prepared and synchronized with the watch, select it in the "Workouts" menu.
+Here you can find two submenus: "My training sessions" where you will have the generic workouts and "Training calendar" which will be the ones you have added on a specific date.

 As you progress in your training, the Fenix 3 will give you all the indications of what to do, not only the goals you have set for each phase.

 Because Garmin has always been used to us, their training options are the most complete of all the competition.
 Not only when programming the workout, but also when they have to present it on the clock screen and give you the indications.
 You could even train the cadence, if you set it as a goal, to try to train the recommended 180 steps per minute.

 Everything I have explained to you for running training could be replicated directly in the cycling part, because the operation is the same.
 Remember that you can configure the application independently, so things like displaying the speed instead of the rhythm, vary the frequency of the auto lap or configure the data fields specifically.
 You can also create alerts totally different from those you have configured for running.

 As with the race, you can also have an indoor cycling application with the GPS turned off, but instead of getting the accelerometer data from the clock, you'll need to use an external sensor.